-Operating receivables, namely, trade receivables are exposed to counterparty credit risk.
+Operating receivables, namely, notes and accounts receivable - trade are exposed to counterparty credit risk.
 The currency exchange risk of the debts and credits in foreign currencies which arise from global business operations is hedged by using foreign exchange forward contracts, and so forth in principle against the net amount of the debts and credits in the foreign currency.
-Investments in securities are mainly shares of corporations which we have business dealings with, and of these investments, those shares that are listed are exposed to the risk of market price fluctuations.
+Investments securities are mainly shares of corporations which we have business dealings with, and of these investments, those shares that are listed are exposed to the risk of market price fluctuations.

-Most trade payables, which are operating liabilities, have maturities of less than one year.
+Notes and accounts payable - trade and electronically recorded obligations - operating, which are operating liabilities, have maturities of less than one year.
 Some of those are denominated in foreign currencies due to the import of materials, and so forth, and although they are exposed to the risk of currency fluctuation, most are within the limit of the balance of accounts receivable in the same foreign currency.
-Debts payable that are composed of borrowings and corporate bonds are raised for the purpose of securing working capital and capital investments, and the longest maturity from the date of balance sheet is about 18 years.
+Debts payable that are composed of borrowings and bonds payable are raised for the purpose of securing working capital and capital investments, and the longest maturity from the date of balance sheet is about 20 years.
 Some of those instruments have floating interest and are denominated in foreign currencies and are therefore exposed to the risk of interest rate and currency exchange fluctuations, however we hedge those risks as required by using derivatives transactions (interest rate swap transactions and currency swap transactions).